oils-for-unix/oils/doc/idioms.md

 ### If, shell functions, and `errexit`

-This is a bug in POSIX shell, which Oil's `strict_errexit` warns you of:
+POSIX shell has the *Disabled `errexit` Pitfall*:

-    if myfunc; then  # oops, errors not checked in myfunc echo 'success'
+    # Oops, errors aren't checked in myfunc.
+Oil's strict_errexit disallows
+    # this construct.
+    if myfunc; then
+      echo 'success'
     fi

-The workaround is to use the *`$0` Dispatch Pattern*, which works in all
+A workaround is to use the *`$0` Dispatch Pattern*, which works in all shells:
-shells:

     if $0 myfunc; then  # invoke a new shell echo 'success'